A2osX/A2osX/.Docs/Glossary.md

 **embedded**: Contained within.
 For example, the string 'HUMPTY DUMPTY' is said to contain an embedded space.

+**Encryption**: Ehe process of converting information or data into a code, especially to prevent unauthorized access.

 **environment**: The complete set of machine registers associated with a running program.
 Saving the environment allows a program to be restored to its original operating mode with all of its registers intact as though nothing had happened.
 Saving and restoring an environment is most often associated with calling system functions or processing interrupts.
+With respect to A2osX, the environment is an area in memory used by the shell to store various information, especially variables.

 **EOF (end-of-file)**: The logical size of a ProDOS file; it is the number of bytes that may be read from or written to the file.

-**erase**:
+**erase**: See delete.

 **error**: The state of a computer after it has detected a fault in one or more commands sent to it.
 Also called error condition.